ManukMinasyan/stellar-ui/docs/elements/dropdown.md

 - avatar - The avatar of the item.
 You can pass all the props of the Avatar component.
 - shortcuts - The shortcuts of the item.
 - disabled - Whether the item is disabled.
+- `class` - The class of the item.
 - click - The click handler of the item.

 <DemoContainer>